kailash-manasarovar/statement/docs/timeline/2022/october.md

 ## Halloween

 - On the run up to Halloween I notice that, outside my flat and in full view from the window, an effigy is hanging off a lamppost.
-It feels sinister, especially considering Lorraine Blackbourn hung herself.
+It feels sinister, especially considering Elaine Black hung herself.